chad-ld/calcforge/CALCFORGE_CPP_CONVERSION_PLAN.md

 - This applies to ALL changes: code, documentation, configuration files, etc.
 - Always wait for explicit user approval before any git operations

+**Debugging Policy**:
+- Please use the build in debugging class built in to the app to debug any code issues.
-**Debugging Policy**: When debugging code is added to output to log files:
+- When debugging code is added to output to log files:
 - **DO NOT remove debugging code** until explicitly instructed that everything is fixed
 - Keep all `LOG_DEBUG()` statements and debug output intact during development
 - Only clean up debugging code after explicit confirmation that the feature is working correctly